xma711/notebook/linux/small_computer/beaglebone_black/README.md

 the first line is necessary to make the filesystem read and write. or it will be read only.

-after reboot and it works.
+After reboot and it works.

-one problem is that the xbee dongle is not detected and appear in the /dev/ttyUSB* list.
+One problem is that the xbee dongle is not detected and appear in the /dev/ttyUSB* list.

-the problem is solved by copy the firmware and modules folders to the respective positioins /usr/lib/firmware and /usr/lib/modules
+The problem is solved by copy the firmware and modules folders to the respective positioins /usr/lib/firmware and /usr/lib/modules

 power
 -------------------

-with this model of cpu:
+With this model of cpu:
 Model name:            ARMv7 Processor rev 2 (v7l)
 CPU max MHz:           1000.0000
 CPU min MHz:           300.0000

 and running with archlinux, the power consumption is about 200mA x 5V = 1W from the experiment i did.

-to reduce power consumption, the cpu frequency can be lowered from the default 1000MHz to 300MHz.
+To reduce power consumption, the cpu frequency can be lowered from the default 1000MHz to 300MHz.
-for 300MHz, the power consumption is about 135mA x 5V = 0.657W which is 32.5% reduction in power consumption.
+For 300MHz, the power consumption is about 135mA x 5V = 0.657W which is 32.5% reduction in power consumption.

-a script can be written to achieve this (the whole point is to echo powersave to scaling_governor in the cpufreq path):
+A script can be written to achieve this (the whole point is to echo powersave to scaling_governor in the cpufreq path):

 ```
 #!/bin/sh